wheretrue/exon/README.md

 Exon is an analysis toolkit for life-science applications.
 It features:

-* Support for over 10 (and counting) file formats from bioinformatics, proteomics, and others
+* Support for many file formats from bioinformatics, proteomics, and others
-* Seamless transition between local and object storage (e.g. S3)
+* Local filesystem and object storage support
 * Arrow FFI primitives for multi-language support
 * SQL based access to bioinformatics data -- general DML and some DDL support